 Having a naming convention will allow you to make the best use of automated rules.
 Besides, this adds to your advantage if you want to look at the changes you made by referring to the ‘History’ feature.

-- All campaigns - Includes all the existing campaigns in your AMS account
+- All Enabled Manual/Automatic campaigns - Includes all the active campaigns from your AMS account

-- All Enabled - Includes all the active campaigns from your AMS account
+- All Manual/Automatic campaigns - Includes all the existing campaigns in your AMS account

 - Select manually - Allows you to select specific campaigns manually